 Origins – 1750

-The Jockey Club was founded in 1750 by a group of gentlemen brought together by a shared passion for horseracing.
-They were some of the most influential people in the country.
-Initially meeting in London at the Star and Garter in Pall Mall and also in St. James’ Street and Hyde Park, the Club soon relocated to Newmarket.
+The Jockey Club was founded in 1750 by some of the most influential figures in British society who shared a passion for horseracing.
+Initially they held meetings in London at the Star and Garter in Pall Mall and also in St. James’ Street and Hyde Park.
+Soon the Club relocated to Newmarket.

 In 1752, The Jockey Club leased a plot of land in Newmarket where a Coffee House was constructed in the High Street as a meeting place for its members.
 Soon The Jockey Club purchased the freehold, which became known as the Jockey Club Rooms, as it is today.

 The Jockey Club established rules to ensure races on Newmarket heath were run fairly.
 These proved so successful that they were gradually adopted by racecourses around the country and soon, internationally.
 From setting the Rules of Racing, over time, The Jockey Club took on the responsibility of becoming the official governing body for horseracing in Britain.

 In line with its mission to act for the good of British horseracing, The Jockey Club established a new string to its bow in 1964.
 It formed Jockey Club Racecourses (then Racecourse Holdings Trust) with the purchase of Cheltenham Racecourse in order to secure the track's future.